thebadmonkeydev/dot.minatrix/README.md

 I originally forked [Zach Holman](https://github.com/holman)'s impressive [dotfiles](https://github.com/holman/dotfiles) project and began working on migrating it to my needs in Bash and Linux.
-However, it became clear that the amount of changes necessary really warranted a new repository.
+However, it became clear that the amount of changes necessary really warranted a new repository inspired by his original.
 However, I did start with his project and there's still some of his scripting in there.
 Thanks!